FAQ

 Who is eligible for a Canadian reverse mortgage?

 To qualify you must be at least 55 years old (all borrowers on title), own a Canadian residential property, and the property must be your primary residence.
 The home must meet minimum value requirements — typically $200,000 to $250,000 depending on the lender.
-All four Canadian reverse mortgage lenders — CHIP, Equitable Bank, Bloom, and Home Trust — require that any existing mortgages or secured debts be paid off from the reverse mortgage proceeds.
-Fraction (a reverse mortgage alternative) has no age requirement but uses a different shared appreciation model.
+All five Canadian lenders — CHIP, Equitable Bank, Bloom, Home Trust, and Fraction — require that any existing mortgages or secured debts be paid off from the reverse mortgage proceeds.

 How much money can I get?